-B.2 - Public Facilities

-Public Facilities shown in Figure B8 to the right include the sidewalk inventory of the district - 8-foot sidewalks line both sides of Grand River from Taft to Beck Road.
-Other facilities of note include traffic signals and street lights, which both can be found at important intersections.
-Road crossing difficulty, established in the Non-Motorized Transportation Plan, portrays Grand River as category E, the most difficult road category to cross.
+B.2 - Public Facilities Public Facilities shown in Figure B8 to the right include the sidewalk inventory of the district - 8-foot sidewalks line both sides of Grand River from Taft to Beck Road.
+Other facilities of note include traffic sigand street lights, nals which both can be found at important intersections.
+Road crossing difficulty, established in the Non-Transportation Motorized Plan, portrays Grand River as category E, the most difficult road category to Cross.